Safpar have been rafting the Mighty Zambezi since 1988! The passion, experience and culture of the rafting team is second to none.

 Rafting excursions ending at Rapid #10 require all rafters to hike 200m out of the gorge, this can be challenging in the warmer months in the middle of the day!

 The section of the Zambezi River is a little less challenging.
 Or is it?
 Meet the Three Ugly Sisters closely followed by the Washing Machine, Terminator 1 and 2 and the world-famous Rapid 18 Oblivion.
 It is certainly the most photographed in the world and results in more flips than any other on the planet.
 It’s the ultimate rapid in many ways.
-Very runnable, with three waves, the third of which during the month of October when run in the middle will either flip most rafts or surf them, sometimes both.
+Very runnable, with three waves, the third of which during the month of October when running in the middle will either flip most rafts or surf them, sometimes both.

 The 'low water' rafting season runs approximately from the middle of August to the middle of January, depending upon the water level - each year this can change as and when levels increase or decrease.
 The popularity of the low water Rafting run on the Zambian side of the Zambezi River is both due to the opportunity of experiencing the incredible view of the Victoria Falls from the Boiling Pot and the added advantage of a lift out of the gorge at rapid #25.